taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 Action -> Reducer(s) -> Store
 ~~~~~~~~

-The chain is connected to the view by something (e.g. react-redux with `mapStateToProps()` and `mapDispatchToProps()`) that enables you to write connected components.
+The chain is connected to the view layer by something (e.g. react-redux with `mapStateToProps()` and `mapDispatchToProps()`) that enables you to write connected components.
 These components have access to the Redux store.
 They are used to receive state or to alter the state.
 They are a specialized case of a container component in the presenter and container pattern when using components.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~